FanzhouKong/spectral_denoising/README.md

 # How to use this package

 This repository in Python.
 A python version >= 3.8 is preferred.

+Detailed documentation can be found at: https://spectral-denoising.readthedocs.io/en/latest/index.html

 ### Installation